Description

 - Educators: Teachers, school counselors, and special education professionals.

-Those seeking to be certified in Dyadic Developmental Psychotherapy (DDP) are invited to visit the founder's website.
+Those seeking to be certified in Dyadic Developmental Psychotherapy (DDP) or to further explore PACE in action are invited to visit the founder's website.

 Format: This is a live training session through "Zoom".
 It includes taught sections, small group work, work in pairs, and whole group discussions.